xdelaruelle/modules/doc/source/module.rst

  Include hidden modules in search performed with :subcmd:`avail`, :subcmd:`aliases`, :subcmd:`list`, :subcmd:`lint`, :subcmd:`savelist`,
- :subcmd:`search` or :subcmd:`whatis` sub-commands.
+ :subcmd:`search`, :subcmd:`spider` or :subcmd:`whatis` sub-commands.
  Hard-hidden modules are not affected by this option.

  .. only:: html